LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Entity.md

     - scale : `Float`
       New entity size
 - Return value: Whether the entity was scaled.
 - Return value type: `Boolean`

+#### Set Entity Custom Name

+!!! warning
+This function is only available in 0.19.0 and later.

+`en.setCustomName(name)`

+- Parameters:
+    - name : `String`
+      The entity's new custom name
+- Return value: Whether setting was successful
+- Return value type: `Boolean`

 #### Get Entity Distance To Pos